Breast Implants Choices: Options for Implant Fill, Size, Texture, Shape, Projection, Placement & Incision

 - Secondary Breast Augmentation or size changes will require an inframammary fold incision.

 C. Inframammary Incision – in the breast crease under the breast (inframammary fold or IMF)

 - The most common incision site location for breast augmentation is the crease beneath the breast (inframammary).

-- This provides the most direct access to the implant pocket site and the most reliable approach for achieving a symmetrical result.
+- This provides the most direct access to the implant pocket site.
+As well as the most reliable approach for achieving a symmetrical result.

 - The scar is usually quite short here, from approximately 2.5-3.5 cm (a short scar) to 4cms or more in length, sometimes longer.

 - Motiva and Mentor brand implants may impact the potential length of your scar, as will existing tissues, prior surgery and insertion preferences/implant sizes.

 A periareolar approach can be used If there are concerns about a scar in the inframammary fold or if the fold isn’t developed and the scar is likely to be visible.